-1. Response paper 1.
-DUE MONDAY WEEK 5 (10 points, 10%)
+2. Response paper.
+DUE MONDAY WEEK 7 (10 points, 10%)

-You will submit a short response paper (approximately 500 words, 2 double spaced pages) on the key themes from the first 3 weeks of the course.
-A title for the paper will be posted on Canvas.
+You will submit a short response paper (approximately 500 words, 2 double spaced pages) on the key themes from the first 6 weeks of the course.
 The paper should refer to the reading (and demonstrate that you have completed the required reading) and reflect on your learning.
 Citations (references to course reading) should be in APA or MLA format and assignments will be graded for clarity, writing style, and convincing use of evidence to support your reflection.
 A rubric will be available in Canvas.

-2. Mid term exam.
-FRIDAY WEEK 7 (20 points, 20%)
+3. Mid term exam.
+FRIDAY WEEK 8 (15 points, 15%)

 This short answer, in class exam will test your knowledge of core concepts covered in the first part of the course.
-We will recap these before the exam and you should also return to your learning assignments in preparation.
+We will recap these before the exam.